harshgupta1806/CNN-Based-Image-Classification/README.md

 ### Usage

-1. Prepare your dataset and update the `datapath` argument.
+1. Prepare your dataset and update the `datapath` argument before running script.

 2. Execute the training script with desired configurations: